frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 The Grandmother can help us also to be outstanding in our first proselytism: the care of the sick.
 Steal heaven for somebody who may not be so well.
 He must have learned a lot about those things precisely from that heart of the Grandmother---thinking of that sick person, or that person that needed something in a special way.

 First and foremost, our care for the sick has to be in the supernatural things.
 Helping them to do the norms.
 Can I help you with your prayer?
 Can I read for you, your spiritual reading?
-Have you finished your rosary?
+Have you finished your Rosary?
 This is the first priority.
 We walk into the lives of our sisters with that command to help them in those things.

 That first proselytism means also that we\'re available for our sisters when they need us to accompany them, to go here, to go there, to go to the doctor, to go to the shop to buy things.